 Search services can integrate with Rights Management in different ways.
 For example:

 Exchange Online and Exchange Server use service-side indexing so that a user's RMS-protected emails are automatically displayed in their search results.

 SharePoint Online and SharePoint Server apply Rights Management protection to files only on download, which means that indexing and search results on SharePoint are not affected by this document protection solution.
 However, if you have a document that you want to store in SharePoint and should not be returned in search results, RMS-protect the file before uploading it to SharePoint.

 Windows desktop search uses a shared index between different users of the device, so to keep the data in the protected documents secure, it does not index RMS-protected files.
 This means that although your search results don’t include files that you have protected, you can be assured that your files containing sensitive data will not be displayed in search results for other users who might sign in to or connect to your PC.

-Learn more about how each of the following supports Azure RMS:
+Learn more about how each of the following supports the Azure Rights Management service: